-Immigration is one of the great strengths for our nation.
+Immigration is one of the great strengths of our nation.
 People from all over the world have come to our country because they see opportunity in America and a chance to build a better life for themselves and their families.
-The hard work and talent of immigrants have helped grow our economy and have strengthened our country for all Americans.
+The hard work and talent of immigrants have helped grow our economy and strengthen our communities.
+We cannot afford to wait any longer to reform our immigration system.
+We need comprehensive reform to fix our legal immigration process, better support documented and undocumented immigrants, and improve the asylum process.

-- Reforming our Deeply Flawed Immigration Detention System: Together with Congresswoman Pramila Jayapal (WA-07) I introduced H.R.
-3923, the Dignity for Detained Immigrants Act, legislation to reform the systemic problems in our immigration detention system.
+Reforming our Deeply Flawed Immigration Detention System: Together with Congresswoman Pramila Jayapal (WA-07), I co-lead the Dignity for Detained Immigrants Act, legislation to reform the systemic problems in our immigration detention system.
 Our current system is inhumane, unjust, and driven by private, for-profit corporations like The GEO Group, which operates the Northwest Detention Center located in Tacoma, Washington.
 This bill will end the use of private facilities and repeal mandatory detention, while restoring due process, oversight, accountability, and transparency to the immigration detention system.
+It’s critical that we reform our immigration system to focus on alternatives to detention that have been proven to work.

 The immigration system in the United States is broken and needs to be reformed.
-I am dedicated to fixing the system.
 Allowing for immigrants to become productive members of our society will only strengthen our communities, our economy, and our country's future.

 For more information on this issue, sign up to receive Congressman Smith’s email updates.